Welcome to Money, Munchies, and Movie Night

 *Our kit of cookie cutters had zero monkeys or koala cookie cutters, so we just took a bear and made some artistic choices, including adding a tail for a monkey and making the ears slightly bigger and off to the side for the koalas.

 Bake your animal cookies for approximately 6 minutes.
 Then rotate the tray and cook for an additional 4-5 minutes or until the edges are a nice golden brown.

 Allow your cookies to cool completely before icing.

 To ice, your cookies, make sure you’re using cookie icing.
 This stuff is magical!
-It dries to a nice sheen in about 10 minutes which makes your cookies not only safe to handle while eating them in the dark watching the film, but also stackable so you can make a huge pile of them and stack them to share with your friends and family.
+It dries to a subtle sheen in about 10 minutes, which makes your cookies not only safe to handle while eating them in the dark watching the film, but also stackable so you can make a huge pile of them and stack them to share with your friends and family.